The Best Skin-Care Trick Is Being Rich

 As a longtime resident of New York City, I’ve developed a little game I play when I’m alone in one of Manhattan’s especially ritzy neighborhoods: “Famous or Just Rich?”

 To play, all you have to do is notice a person and try to decide if they’ve caught your eye because they’re famous.
-It will feel like they’re famous.
+It will feel as if they’re famous.
 But more often than not, it’ll just be a regular person who looks like a celebrity, with that polished glow they always seem to have.
 If you play this game enough, you’ll eventually realize that it’s not just expensive-looking clothes or a striking resemblance to an actual celebrity that gives you pause.
 It’s the smooth, poreless look of their skin, even-toned and plump.
-The wealthy, both famous and non, tend to be visibly well-moisturized.
+The wealthy, both famous and not, tend to be visibly well moisturized.

 The general folk wisdom of skin care has two simple steps.
 Step 1: Do healthy things.
 Wash your face, avoid the sun, stay hydrated, wear sunscreen, and get plenty of sleep.
 Step 2: Apply the right goop to your face, in the form of creams and serums.
 This advice is repeated time and again in women’s media, with an almost religious authority.
 If you find the right product and live the skin-care lifestyle (No alcohol!
 No dairy!
 Don’t enjoy anything!), then you will be rewarded with the glow of the youthful and righteous.